j3soon/arxiv-utils/README.md

   - Test papers with long title.
   - Test papers with special characters in title.
 - The extension button should be disabled outside ArXiv's domain.
+- Clicking the extension button should open a new tab at the right of the current active tab (instead of open at the end of the tab list).
 - (Chrome Only) If [OneTab](https://www.one-tab.com/) is installed, click its extension button, the list should show the updated titles of both abstract and PDF page.
 - (Chrome Only) Clear the browser cache and reload the PDF page, the title should be the new title after PDF load.
   Test with: https://arxiv.org/abs/1512.03385